John Singleton Copley

 About the work

-Unlike their European counterparts, Americans had more opportunity for upward mobility, and portraiture was one way for the 18th century colonial upper-class to fashion their self-image and make a statement about their social position.
-John Singleton Copley, the premier portrait painter in Boston at the time, was known for his accuracy when describing facial features, but often manipulated other parts of the portrait, such as costume, props, and setting, to convey his subjects’ aspirations.
-In his portrait of the Honorable Moses Gill, Esq., the light shines most brightly on Mr. Gill’s midsection, bringing attention to his silk waistcoat and protruding belly, both of which are class markers, positioning Mr. Gill in the elite sector of society.
+Unlike their European contemporaries, 18th-century Americans had more opportunity for upward mobility, and portraiture offered one way for upper-class colonial men and women to fashion their images and make a statement about their social positions.
+John Singleton Copley, the premier portrait painter in Boston at the time, was known for his accuracy in describing facial features, yet he often manipulated other aspects of his portraits—including costume, props, and setting—to convey his subjects’ social aspirations.

-What does this image tell us about notions of male identity in 18th century colonial America?
-What values are expressed in this portrait?
+What does this image tell us about notions of white male and female identity in 18th-century colonial America?
+What values are expressed in these two portraits?

 John Singleton Copley was the premier portrait painter for the Boston colonial elite.
-What might his painting style tell us about American values in the 18th century?
+What might his painting style and ways of working tell us about American aspirations in the 18th century?